opnsense/tools/README.md

 Resuming Setup
 --------------

+All tasks require a root user.
 Do the following to grab the repositories (overwriting standard ports and src):

     # pkg install git
     # cd /usr